 - Adopt numerous hermit crabs.

-- Fill the tank with at least six inches of substrate for digging and burrowing.
+- Fill the tank with at least 6 inches of substrate for digging and burrowing.

 - Provide recreation, most notably climbing apparatus and hiding places.